Body Brokers

 Body Brokers is a 2021 American crime drama film written and directed by John Swab and starring Jack Kilmer, Michael Kenneth Williams, Jessica Rothe, Alice Englert, Peter Greene, Frank Grillo, and Melissa Leo.
 The film concerns a young drug addict brought to Los Angeles for treatment and to start his life over.
 The man learns the rehab center is not meant to help drug abusers, but is really an organized health insurance fraud ring enlisting addicts to recruit other addicts.

-This was Michael Kenneth Williams' last film to be released in his lifetime before his death on September 6, 2021.
 It had a limited release in the United States on February 19, 2021, by Vertical Entertainment.